top of page

 The verb 'catechize' derives from the Greek word 'katekhizein,' which is derived from 'kata,' meaning 'down' or 'thoroughly,' and 'ekhein,' meaning 'to sound' or 'to teach orally.'
 Originally, in ancient Greece, 'katekhizein' referred to the practice of instructing and questioning individuals in a systematic and thorough manner, often in the context of religious or philosophical education.
 The word later entered the realm of Christianity, where it became associated with the systematic teaching and questioning of individuals in matters of faith and doctrine.
 Thus, 'catechize' reflects its etymological roots in the structured and methodical process of instructing and questioning to impart knowledge and understanding, particularly in religious and educational contexts.

-Find the meaning of catechize
+Find the correct meaning of the verb catechize:

 Try Again!